bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/ansible-guide.md

 ------------------------------------------------------------------------

-title: “Ansible quickstart” category: Ansible
+title: "Ansible quickstart” category: Ansible

 description: | A quick guide to getting started with your first Ansible playbook.